SSS-Says-Snek/SSS-Says-Snek/README.md

 - Pygame (Kinda proficient kek)
 - Django and Flask (??? stop lying)
 - Requests (MMM kinda proficient?)
+- TensorFlow and PyTorch (Ehhhhh you're stretching it, snekkkkk)
 - built in modules lel

 ## Projects I've been working on: